SurveyG: A Multi-Agent LLM Framework with Hierarchical Citation Graph for Automated Survey Generation: Experiments

-\subsection{Evaluation on Content Quality}
+\subsubsection{Evaluation on Content Quality}

-As shown in Table~\ref{tab:main_comparison}, \textbf{SurveyG} consistently achieves the highest scores across nearly all metrics and evaluation models, demonstrating strong generalization and robustness under different LLM judges.
-In particular, \textbf{SurveyG} shows notable gains in \textbf{Synthesis} and \textbf{Critical Analysis}, reflecting its ability to integrate information and identify research gaps through the use of a hierarchical citation graph and multi-level summarization prompts. \textbf{SurveyForge} ranks second overall, outperforming \textbf{SurveyX} and \textbf{AutoSurvey} in \textbf{Coverage} and \textbf{Structure} due to its heuristic use of human-written surveys as prior knowledge.
-However, it remains less effective than \textbf{SurveyG}, which achieves superior organization and analytical depth without relying on human-written inputs, instead leveraging structured summarization and cross-community reasoning within the hierarchical framework.
+As shown in Table~\ref{tab:main_comparison}, SurveyG consistently achieves the highest scores across nearly all metrics and evaluation models, demonstrating strong generalization and robustness.
+SurveyG maintains low standard deviations (1.3-3.7 points) compared to baselines (1.1-5.4 points), indicating stable performance across topics and judges.
+Cross-judge analysis reveals remarkable consistency: SurveyG achieves top-2 performance under all four judges and ranks first in 16 out of 20 metric-judge combinations (80\%).
+In contrast, SurveyForge shows variable performance, ranking first under Gemini but dropping to third under Claude's stricter assessment.
+The particularly great improvements in \textbf{Synthesis} (+2.9 to +4.6 points over SurveyForge) and \textbf{Critical Analysis} (+1.9 to +7.0 points) reflect the framework's ability to integrate information and identify research gaps through structured reasoning, achieving superior organization and analytical depth without requiring human-written survey inputs.

-\subsection{Evaluation on Ground Truth}
+\subsubsection{Evaluation on Ground Truth}

 Figure \ref{fig:llm_performance} reveals distinct performance patterns among the three approaches.
 In Synthesis, SurveyG achieves the most balanced performance, closely matching human surveys and showing more consistent scores than SurveyForge across metrics like OOD Detection and Hallucination in LLM.
 For Coverage, while human surveys lead with 90 scores, SurveyG demonstrates more stable cross-topic performance compared to SurveyForge's variable results, particularly in specialized areas like Knowledge Graph Embedding and RL for Language Processing.
 In Critical Analysis, both automated methods score 70-85, but SurveyG shows less variation between metrics, indicating more reliable quality.
 Overall, while SurveyForge occasionally peaks higher in individual metrics, SurveyG's consistently uniform polygon shapes across all three dimensions suggest superior robustness and generalization capability for diverse survey generation tasks.